adap/flower/examples/quickstart-mlx/README.md

 fewer components to be launched manually.
 By default, `flwr run` will make use of the Simluation Engine.

-> [!NOTE]
-> An update to this example will show how to run this Flower application with the Deployment Engine and TLS certificates, or with Docker.

 ### Run with the Simulation Engine

 Run: